-The Montana Manufacturing Extension Center is a statewide manufacturing outreach & assistance center staffed by full-time professionals with degrees in engineering and extensive experience in manufacturing and business in a variety of industries.
-MMEC can assess your business operations today and help you innovate - grow - profit for tomorrow.
-Our field staff are knowledgeable, unbiased, and forthright in their observations as we work with you to improve your business.
+The Montana Manufacturing Extension Center is a statewide manufacturing outreach & assistance center staffed by full-time professionals with extensive experience in manufacturing and business in a variety of industries.
+MMEC can assess your business operations today and help you grow, innovate, and enhance profits for tomorrow.
+Our staff are knowledgeable, unbiased, and forthright in their observations as we work with you to improve your business.

 With a proven record of positive impact for client firms and the economy, we can tap not only our expertise but also a power-packed team of resources to assist you with your business success.